CZDanol/streamdeck-discordmixer/README.md

 * Tested on W10x64.
 * Currently natively support only the 15-key deck.
 Though it should not be a big issue to create your own deck.

+If you have some feedback, feel free to contact Danol on the [Stream Deck Labs Discord server](https://discord.com/invite/294BQE6Xdp).

 ![](etc/sshot.png)

 ## Configuration